 Don’t sweat it!
-Have your AC checked over and professionally serviced before the summer heat arrives.
+Have your AC checked over and professionally serviced before the summer heat arrives in Hamilton.
 CRS Automotive can handle your car’s air conditioning service and take care of any other car maintenance necessary to keep your vehicle running cool and smoothly all summer long.
 For more information, contact us today and book an AC service.